 According to some reports, 15-20 militants were killed in clashes with Turkish forces.

-The prime minister and foreign minister cancelled overseas trips in response to the bloodshed, while the interior and defence ministers rushed to the border area, reports said.'No justification'
+The prime minister and foreign minister cancelled overseas trips in response to the bloodshed, while the interior and defence ministers rushed to the border area, reports said.

 The US and Nato issued statements in support of the Turkish government.